 Bacterial vaginosis is a common infection that affects 1 in 3 women at some point in their lives, and it’s not pleasant.
-But the more you know about it, the better you can treat.
-Of course, the best treatment is prevention, and part of that is stopping it spreading.
+But the more you know about it, the better you can treat it.
+Of course, the best treatment is prevention, and part of that is stopping it from spreading.
 You might know that BV can be passed on through sexual contact between women, but can it be spread to a male partner?
 Let’s find out.

 Bacterial vaginosis is a vaginal infection caused by a bacterial imbalance in the vagina, the causes of which are not known.
 However, the risk of developing BV can be increased by new or multiple sexual partners, certain antibiotics, the use of a contraceptive intrauterine device (IUD), as well as by using perfumed cosmetics or toiletries on the vagina.